KQEH: Subchannels

-The station's digital signal is multiplexed:

 Analog-to-digital conversion

 KQEH (as KTEH) shut down its analog signal, over UHF channel 54, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 50, using PSIP to display KQEH's virtual channel as 54 on digital television receivers, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
-On January 17, 2018, the DTV transmitter for KQEH was turned off, and KQEH programming was shifted to virtual channel 54 broadcast by KQED's digital signal from Sutro Tower.
+On January 17, 2018, KQEH ceased broadcasting on UHF channel 50 from Monument Peak Tower near Milpitas, and moved to UHF channel 30 broadcasting from Sutro Tower in San Francisco, a frequency shared with KQED.